Pandas Extension¶

 ) -> pd.Series

-Parse Series values using an LLM with a provided cache.
+Parse Series values into structured data using an LLM with a provided cache.

 This method allows external control over caching behavior while parsing Series content into structured data.
 If no response format is provided, the method automatically infers an appropriate schema by analyzing the data patterns.